Asia-Pacific Strategic Risks

 A series of special online sessions organized with the Jeju Peace Institute featuring global leaders and experts who assess nuclear threats and security challenges.

 Mapping the contours of China, India, and Pakistan's nuclear relationship, identifying the key drivers of conflict, and exploring practical measures for nuclear risk reduction, crisis stability, and confidence building amongst the three countries.
 A collaboration between the Asia-Pacific Leadership Network and the Toda Peace Institute.

-Reviewing the potential for an effective Cooperative Threat Reduction plus (CTR+) initiative in the context of a renewed approach to the DPRK.
+Reviewing the potential for an effective Cooperative Threat Reduction Plus (CTR Plus) initiative in the context of a renewed approach to the DPRK.

 Assessing regional security issues, including proliferation challenges and flash points in the Asia-Pacific.